phonopy/phonopy/doc/setting-tags.rst

    PRIMITIVE_AXIS = 0 1/2 1/2  1/2 0 1/2  1/2 1/2 0

-The primitive cell for building dynamical matrix is created by multiplying primitive-axis matrix :math:`M_\mathrm{p}`.
+The primitive cell for building the dynamical matrix is created by multiplying primitive-axis matrix :math:`M_\mathrm{p}`.
 Let the matrix as,